RustaceansKenya/driver-development-book/driver_book/src/misc/abi.md

 # ABIs

 Tbh, the current author is really having a hard time defining what an ABI really is.
+Contributions are welcome
 - What it entails,
 - what it doesnt entail,
 - why it has what it has,